Skip to contents

 GEMINI specific considerations

-1. Readmission attribution when end of episode is unknown
+Readmission attribution when end of episode is unknown

-• When the last hospitalization of an epicare has transfer out coded (AT_out_coded==T) and time_to_next_admission is greater than 12 hours or infinite, it suggests that the patient likely had been transferred to a hospital outside of the GEMINI network.
+• When the last hospitalization of an epicare has transfer out coded (AT_out_coded == T) and time_to_next_admission is greater than 12 hours or infinite, it suggests that the patient likely had been transferred to a hospital/service not captured in GEMINI data.
 It cannot be known for certain that the last hospitalization in our records is the last hospitalization of the epicare in reality.

 Hypothetical example of special readmission attribution (compare colored entries in genc_id 103 vs 301, and genc_id 105 vs 201, and see how readmit7 is affected):

-• A patient needs to be discharged from hospital before appearing in GEMINI database.
+• A patient needs to be discharged from hospital before appearing in the GEMINI database.
 If a patient was readmitted to a hospital but has not yet been discharged by the time data is transferred to GEMINI, that readmission record will not be captured in our database.
 As a result, readmission rates could be underestimated in the time period before the latest data transfers.

 • To mitigate this bias, a buffer period based on data availability of each hospital is applied to the readmission calculation.
-If an episode’s discharge time is in the buffer period, the epicare is excluded from the denominator (readmitX=NA) of readmission rates.
+If an episode’s discharge time is in the buffer period, the epicare is excluded from the denominator (readmitX = NA) of readmission rates.

 Buffer Period =